MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessmnt-1methods-properties.md

 ## 2. Export per-device software inventory assessment

-Returns all the installed software and their details on each device
+Returns all of the installed software and their details on each device.

 ### 2.1 Methods